momaillard/RNAseq_ShinyApp/README.md

 Just enter a gene ID and click on the button !

-**img1** : Visualization of gene expression pattern
+**img1** : Visualization of gene expression patterns
 <img src ="/img/ScreenShot_tab1.png" width="500" >

+### TPM normalisation ###

+TPM (transcript per million) is a "within sample" normalization method.
+Some studies tends to consider that this units shouldn't be use for "between sample" comparaison.
+[2:4]
+This Tab allows user to comparare different transcripts abundance in a single sample.

 ### Alternative splicing analysis tab

 This tab isn't functionnal in this exemple as it needs bam files as inputs.
-It represents an implementation of SGSeq R packages **[2]** in a shiny App : Detection and quantification of alternative splicing.
+It represents an implementation of SGSeq R packages **[5]** in a shiny App : Detection and quantification of alternative splicing.

 Screen shots presented here show outputs of this tool on an exemple.